Jim Hudson: Later life

-After retiring from the NFL, he and former San Diego Chargers quarterback, John Hadl formed and Austin-based real estate firm.
+After retiring from the NFL, he and former San Diego Chargers quarterback, John Hadl formed an Austin-based real estate firm.
 When, in the 1970s, one of his clients asked him to join him the horse-racing business, Hudson became a successful trainer of quarter horses in Texas.
 He then switched to training thoroughbred horses in the 1980s, racing them at Louisiana Downs and then Oaklawn Park in Arkansas.
 Then he came back to Texas for the inaugural season of Lone Star Park.

 He was inducted into the University of Texas Men's Hall of Honor in 2012.

 Hudson later returned to Austin, Texas where he lived with his second wife Lise, until his death there on June 25, 2013.
 He died from what was originally deemed Parkinson's dementia, but since doctor's believed this had been caused by football-related trauma; his brain and spine were donated to researchers studying the relationship between head trauma and neurological disease at Boston University.
 They later defined the cause of death as traumatic dementia encephalopathy.
 He was 70 years old at the time of death.

+Hudson was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.